induane/asinine-website/topics/articles/2018/editorial/article_31.rst

 yourself capable of.

-This is why we should strive to have more diversity in the workplace and public office via programs while acknowledging that it will always be incomplete and imperfect.
+This is why we should strive to have more diversity in the workplace and public office, while acknowledging that it will always be incomplete and imperfect.
 It gives people an opportunity to tangibly see things as feasible within their own mind and expands their landscape of opportunities.
 This doesn't make the judgment that a person **should** choose a particular one but rather opens more doors so that they have more choices.
 As long as we're not interfering in a way that tries to enforce a particular role on someone (when I say we here I mean the organizational units of society like governmental bodies) then *encouraging* is still valuable.
-If we shift away from measuring success based purely on specific outcomes then there is less pressure to try to force diversity in the first place.

 We *shouldn't* strive for perfect equity because that limits free choice and is only feasible through problematic enforcement processes.
-We *should* encourage diversity because it makes people more free by opening them up to a broader more diverse world where they can more readily discover who and what they can become.
+We *should* encourage diversity because it makes people more free by opening them up to a broader more diverse world where they can more readily discover who and what they may become.